 Route 66 to Las Vegas – where to stay?

 One great budget tip for traveling to Las Vegas is avoiding weekends.
-As per our findings, hotels tend to lower their prices almost twice for the weekdays.
-During our visit, we stayed at Fortune Hotel & Suites 3* and walked everywhere.
+As per our findings, hotels tend to lower their prices almost twice for weekdays.
+During our visit, we stayed at The Carriage House 3* and walked everywhere.
 The hotel is located off the Strip, only a couple of blocks from it.

 It doesn’t really matter where you are staying, as Uber is fantastic and cheap/fast.
 Another option is to use your rental car and park in the city side streets or at some multi-level parking garages.